gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

 Here we gather some metadata based on the row and column numbers (logical and actual, which are the same here) and create a default for the _column name_ from _titles_.
 Also, note that _titles_ is expanded to a [natural language property](http://w3c.github.io/csvw/metadata/#dfn-natural-language-property), which is basically a [JSON-LD Language Map](http://www.w3.org/TR/json-ld/#language-maps) where `und` is used when there is no language.
 The _column name_ is percent encoded so that it can be used in a [URI template](https://tools.ietf.org/html/rfc6570).

-Note that the `rows` and `cells` values are empty, as we haven&#8217;t actually processed any rows from the input yet.
+Note that the `rows` and `cells` values are empty, as we haven't actually processed any rows from the input yet.

 The [rdf-tabular gem](http://rubygems.org/gems/rdf-tabular) implements the [RDF::Reader](http://www.rubydoc.info/github/ruby-rdf/rdf/RDF/Reader) pattern, which takes care of much of the process of opening the file and getting useful metadata.
 In the case of the [rdf-tabular gem](http://rubygems.org/gems/rdf-tabular), this includes the steps described in [Creating Annotated Tables](http://www.w3.org/TR/tabular-data-model/#creating-annotated-tables) which involves recursive invocations of the reader, but nominally, it yields a _reader instance_ which implements the [RDF::Enumerable](http://www.rubydoc.info/github/ruby-rdf/rdf/RDF/Enumerable) pattern.
 In particular, the reader implements an `#each` method to yield each RDF Statement (triple); this is where the work actually happens.
 A call looks like the following: